 As explained in the introduction, a micro-simulation in a software suite for transportation planning would have to be run many times ("feedback iterations") in order to achieve consistency between modules.
 For the microsimulation alone, and assuming our 16 CPU-machine with switched 100 Mbit Ethernet, we would need about 30 hours of computing time in order to simulate 24 hours of traffic fifty times in a row.
 In addition, we have the contributions from the other modules (routing, activities generation).
-In the past, these have never been a larger problem than the micro-simulation, for several reasons:
+In the past, these have never been a larger problem than the microsimulation, for several reasons:

-- The algorithms of the other modules by themselves did significantly less computation than the micro-simulation. - Even when these algorithms start using considerable amounts of computer time, they are "trivially" parallelizable by simply distributing the households across CPUs. - In addition, during the iterations we never replan more than about 10% of the population, saving additional computer time.
+- The algorithms of the other modules by themselves did significantly less computation than the micro-simulation. - Even when these algorithms start using considerable amounts of computer time, they are "trivially" parallelizable by simply distributing the households across CPUs.